 Regina: Wendy Schwartz 306-766-6611

-Working with a trained professional can help individuals overcome what feels the most desperate situation.
+Working with a trained professional can help individuals overcome what feels like the most desperate situation.

 Call the Saskatchewan Problem Gambling Helpline 1-800-306-6789 to find out how to contact a gambling counsellor near you.
 You can also look up a gambling counsellor near you in the Directory of Services.